pirasalbe/Ebooks_Request_Generator_bot/README.md

 ### Extract message from Scribd

-Given a Scribd link of an ebook or an audiobook, it returns the request message.
+Given a Scribd link of either an ebook or an audiobook, it returns the request message.

 It always add the _#scribd_ tag.
 If it is an audiobook, it also add the _#audiobook_ tag.